jcheng31/WundergroundAutocomplete.NET/README.md

 WundergroundAutocomplete.NET
 ============================

-Weather Underground Autocomplete API for .NET.
+A portable class library for the Weather Underground Autocomplete API.
 Supports .NET 4.5, Silverlight 4, and WP7.5+